AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/low-level-settings.md

 ### Enable filtering at system start-up

-Starting from v7.12, by default, AdGuard for Windows does not filter traffic after auto-start on OS startup if the option *Launch AdGuard at system start-up* is disabled.
-In other words, the AdGuard service is started in “idle” mode.
+Starting from v7.12, by default, AdGuard's service does not filter traffic after OS startup if the option Launch AdGuard at system start-up is disabled.
+In other words, the AdGuard's service is started in “idle” mode.
 Enable this option to make AdGuard filter traffic even if the app is not launched.

-*Note that before v7.12 the AdGuard service started in filtering mode by default (even if the *Launch AdGuard at system start-up” was disabled).
-If you were satysfyed with the old behavior, enable this option.*
+*Note that before v7.12 the AdGuard's service started in filtering mode by default (even if the *Launch AdGuard at system start-up” was disabled).
+If you were satisfied with the old behavior, enable this option.*

 ### Filter localhost